luftreich/blog_source/source/_posts/2014-06-27-fix-data-connection-for-nexus-5-hammerhead-on-android-4-dot-4-4-kitkat.markdown

 after flashing to device, I found there was no data connection (3G/LTE).
 Of course Google apps were also missing but it should be easy to fix.

-After banging my head for a while, I came across [this post from Jameson][jam], which shed some light on what's happening.
+After banging my head for a while, I came across [this post from Jameson][jam] and [this thread][thread], which shed some light on what's happening.
 Apparently, the vendor binaries from [Google's driver page][driver] do not work properly out of the box.
 Some was missing, such as `OmaDmclient.apk`, and others were different from those in factory image.
 So based on Jameson's vendor binary repos ([lge][lge], [qcom][qcom]), I updated them with the binaries from [factory image][factory] of Android 4.4.4 (KTU84P).
 Yet still no luck.

 Finally, one of the comments in that post led me to this [xda thread][xda] talking about APN fixes for Sprint users, which seems to be just I missed.
 So I